Mastergalen/Motion-Relationships/scripts/interannotator-agreement/README.md

-Python script for calculating inter-annotator agreement with Fleiss' Kappa.
+Python script for debugging purposes tht calculates the inter-annotator agreement of all videos using Fleiss' Kappa.